Festivals & Events

 New Year’s Eve (December 31)

 New Year’s Eve in Iceland is a spectacular celebration that has to be seen to be believed.
 Nowhere in the world are more fireworks used on this holiday, when private use of fireworks is legal for this one night only and the entire country sets the skies ablaze in celebration.
-At oceanside bonfires citizens and visitors alike gather to celebrate with style!
+At oceanside bonfires, citizens and visitors alike gather to celebrate with style!

 Safety & Responsibility